cfromknecht/OZcoin/README.md

 collects both the coinbase txn and the signed txn to itself.

-Note: Currently, the txn's aren't properly removed the the txn pool, but will also not be added to sucessive blocks.
-So for now they are begign.
+Note: Currently, the txn's aren't properly removed the the txn pool, but will also not be added to successive blocks.
+So for now they are benign.

 Wallet Client
 =====================